Heat death is the next Big Bang. Each universe seeds the one after it.

 The heat death of one aeon is the Big Bang of the next, via conformal rescaling.

-Placeholder for a 3D visualisation of Cyclic & Bouncing Cosmologies.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Cyclic & Bouncing Cosmologies.
 There is no absolute beginning.
 Our universe is the latest phase in an eternal cycle.
 Variants disagree on the mechanism: a conformal transition (Penrose), a quantum bounce (LQC), a brane collision (Ekpyrotic), or a dilaton-driven bounce (Pre-Big Bang).

 A previous "aeon" existed.
 Its conformally smooth heat-death geometry became our Big Bang.

 Penrose proposes that the universe cycles through infinite "aeons."
-At the end of each aeon, after black holes evaporate and all massive particles decay, only conformally invariant massless radiation remains.
+At the end of each aeon, after black holes evaporate and all massive particles decay, only conformally invariant massless radiation remains, meaning radiation whose geometry stays the same even when the overall scale is stretched or shrunk.
 In this limit, time loses meaning.
 The far-future geometry becomes mathematically identical (conformally equivalent) to the geometry of a smooth new Big Bang.

 The heat death of one universe IS the Big Bang of the next.
 Penrose claims to have found evidence in the cosmic microwave background, concentric "Hawking points" interpreted as fossil signals from black hole mergers in the previous aeon.